Quantifying how pressure on the ball wins AFL quarters

 Finding #1: There's a clear gradient — and 160 is the swing point

-We sorted every team's quarter rating into buckets — that's 162 separate team-quarters across 21 games (each game producing 8 observations: 4 quarters × both teams) — and checked how often each bucket ended up on the winning side of the quarter.
+We sorted every team's quarter rating into buckets — each game contributes eight observations (four quarters × both teams) — and checked how often each bucket ended up on the winning side of the quarter.

 The trend is unmistakable.
-Below 140, teams rarely win quarters.
+Below 120, teams win barely one quarter in six.
+Through the 120s and 130s they're still well short of even.
 From 140 they're a coin flip.
-From 160, they're winning seven quarters in ten.
-Above 180, it's nine in ten.
+From 160, they're winning roughly three quarters in four.
+Above 180, better than four in five.

-The gap between quarter winners and quarter losers averages 27 points (winners 159, losers 132).
-For coaches who like to know whether a number is "real" or just luck of the sample: the gap holds up to standard statistical tests — we can be 95% confident the true gap sits between 20 and 35 points, well clear of zero.
-The size of the effect (Cohen's d = 1.08, where 0.2 is small, 0.5 medium, 0.8 large) is very large — about as strong a signal as any single match-state stat we've measured against winning.
+The gap between quarter winners and quarter losers averages 24 points (winners 160, losers 136).
+For coaches who like to know whether a number is "real" or just luck of the sample: the gap holds up to standard statistical tests — we can be 95% confident the true gap sits between 19 and 29 points, well clear of zero.
+The size of the effect (Cohen's d = 0.97, where 0.2 is small, 0.5 medium, 0.8 large) is large — about as strong a signal as any single match-state stat we've measured against winning.

 For a coach reviewing a game, that 160 threshold is the most useful single number in this analysis.
 It tells you whether your team's pressure was meaningful — not just better or worse than another quarter, but actually high enough to start swinging outcomes.